By David Beaumont.

 – General Angus Campbell, Chief of Defence Force (then Chief of Army), Chief of Army address to the Army Logistics Training Centre, 3rd December 2016

-The now Chief of Defence Force, when addressing the Training Centre invested in the task of preparing the Australian Army’s logisticians, used simplicity to illuminate complexity.
+The now Chief of Defence Force, when addressing the Training Centre invested in the task of preparing the Australian Army’s logisticians, used characteristically simple term to describe something tremendously complex.
 In making it possible that this rifle round be delivered ‘each day, every day’, his example implicitly recognised the control required to make Army’s part of the Defence logistics system work.
 General Campbell may have used the opportunity of the address to emphasise the importance of a well-trained, technically-diverse and mutually-supporting joint workforce to the success of the logistics system.
 His reflection of Army’s logisticians in the design and process of this system was, perhaps, more poignant.

 The Australian Army’s logisticians are currently engaged in a discussion on the future system that sustains the force in preparedness and on operations.
 Though these logisticians and leaders may discuss this system, it is done with full knowledge that there is no single owner of problem.
 No matter which military we are talking about, and as the now Chief of Defence Force remarked, successful logistics comes with the efforts of many.
 All logisticians are stewards of components of the process; some leaders have greater responsibility, authority or virtue of appointment, or personal capacity and drive to shape events and activities to suit temporary objectives.
 The collective effort required means artefacts – including policies – to unify all to the intended goal are required.